esed1562/esed1562.github.io/index.md

-* Section 2 is Power BI Desktop Modelling.
+<p>* Section 2 is Power BI Desktop Modelling.
 This section builds on the previous and covers topics such as optimizing models, creating calculated columns, including/excluding, and grouping/binning.
-Like section 1, Section 2 has knowledge checks and a lab associated with the videos.
+Like section 1, Section 2 has knowledge checks and a lab associated with the videos. </p>

-* Section 3 is Power BI Desktop Visualization.
+<p>* Section 3 is Power BI Desktop Visualization.
 This section covers a variety of different charts, plots, and diagrams that you can use to visualize your data.
 I found the map visualization to be very impressive compared to similar charts in Excel or R. The charts are also interactive and more precise values can be seen while hovering over a field or chart.
 This is one of the longer sections and really does a great job of covering the functionality and different real-world use cases for each of the different types of charts and how to customize the layout and colors of the charts.
 I was really amazed at how robust and easy to use this software is.
 In addition, Section 3 also covers hierarchies, positioning and layout, as well as seeing a visual relationship between different data sets.
-Section 3 also has a lab associated with it.
+Section 3 also has a lab associated with it. </p>

-* Section 4 covers Power BI Service.
+<p>* Section 4 covers Power BI Service.
 Section 4 covers a web-page style version of Power BI Desktop.
 This can be used to publish and share various reports with other people.
 These other users may be within your organization or may be a third-party.
 This section also covers different ways in which you can create a dashboard and use it to gain useful insights about your data.
 It covers how to add text boxes, how to filter the dashboard, as well as how to upload various files to Power BI Service.
 I was also very interested in the Natural Query Language that can be utilized through Power BI Service.
-Section 4 also has a lab associated with it.
+Section 4 also has a lab associated with it. </p>

-* Section 5 covers Working with Excel.
+<p>* Section 5 covers Working with Excel.
 This section details the various functions and uses of Excel with Power BI.
 It covers some more in-depth concepts with the types of data excel has and how Power BI handles them.
-There is an associated lab with Section 5.
+There is an associated lab with Section 5. </p>

-* Section 6 covers Organization Packs, Security and Groups.
+<p>* Section 6 covers Organization Packs, Security and Groups.
 This section details how to group and provide different security settings or who has access to what data.
 It covers how to create and manage groups.
 It discussed what a content pack is, how to create and manage one, and some particular functions when using OneDrive with Power BI.
-There is a lab associated with Section 6.
+There is a lab associated with Section 6. </p>

-* Section 7 covers Direct Connectivity.
+<p>* Section 7 covers Direct Connectivity.
 This section deals with how to link active SQL Azure, SQL Database, and SQL Server Analytics Service with Power BI.
-Section 7 has a lab associated with it.
+Section 7 has a lab associated with it.</p>

-* Section 8 covers Developer API and contains the final lab required to complete the course.
+<p>* Section 8 covers Developer API and contains the final lab required to complete the course.
 This section seemed to be far more technical than the rest.
-It covers how to create and manage custom visuals and embedding tiles to reports pages.
+It covers how to create and manage custom visuals and embedding tiles to reports pages.</p>

-* Section 9, the final section, covers some of the functionality of the mobile app.
-This final section has no knowledge checks or labs associated with it.
+<p>* Section 9, the final section, covers some of the functionality of the mobile app.
+This final section has no knowledge checks or labs associated with it. </p>

-* Once you have completed these 9 sections, there is a Course Wrap-Up.
+<p>* Once you have completed these 9 sections, there is a Course Wrap-Up.
 This is where they thank you for taking their course.
-There is a brief post-course survey where they ask your opinion about how you enjoyed the course, what you would improve, and how much you feel that you learned.
+There is a brief post-course survey where they ask your opinion about how you enjoyed the course, what you would improve, and how much you feel that you learned.</p>

 </details>